nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > nominate , and by      and with the Advice and Consent of the Senate , shall appoint
 # V/J      .
 V/C NSg/J/P V/C P    D   NSg    V/C NSg/V   P  D   NPrSg  .
 VX    V
 > Ambassadors , other   public  Ministers and Consuls , Judges  of the supreme Court ,
 # NPl         .
 NSg/V/J NSg/V/J NPl/V     V/C NPl     .
-NPrPl/V P  D   NSg/J   NSg/V .
+NPrPl/V P  D   J       NSg/V .
 > and all       other   Officers of the United States  , whose Appointments are not   herein
 # V/C NSg/I/J/C NSg/V/J W?
 P  D   J      NPrSg/V .
 I     NPl          V   NSg/C W?
 > otherwise provided for , and which shall be     established by      Law   : but     the Congress